Approximating spaces of Nagata dimension zero by weighted trees: Introduction

 \begin{question} Fix \(n\geq 0\).
-Does there exist \(D_n>0\) such that whenever \(X\) has Nagata dimension \(\leq n\) with constant \(c\geq 1\), there exist a dense subset \(Z\subset X\) and a \(K_{n+3}\)-minor free spanning graph \(H\subset G_Z\) such that \((Z, d_H)\) and \((Z, d)\) are \(D_n c\)-bilipschitz equivalent? \end{question} Every graph-theoretic tree excludes \(K_3\) as a minor.
+Does there exist \(D_n>0\) such that whenever a metric space \(X\) has Nagata dimension less than or equal to \(n\) with constant \(c\geq 1\), there exist a dense subset \(Z\subset X\) and a \(K_{n+3}\)-minor free spanning graph \(H\subset \mathcal{C}_Z\) such that \((Z, d)\) and \((Z, d_H)\) are \(D_n c\)-bilipschitz equivalent? \end{question} Every graph-theoretic tree excludes \(K_3\) as a minor.
 Hence, it follows that \(D_0=8\) by Theorem~\ref{thm:main1}.
-A positive answer to Question~\ref{qe:question-1} leads directly to a quantitative version of the Lang-Schlichenmaier Lipschitz extension theorem \cite{MR2200122}.
-In fact, in this case one can use a result of Lee and Naor (see \cite[Theorem 1.7]{MR2129708}) to prove that \(\textrm{ae}(X)\ \lesssim D_n (c+1) (n+1)^2\) whenever \(X\) is complete and has Nagata dimension \(\leq n\) with constant \(c\).
-Here, we use the notation \(\textrm{ae}(X)\) to denote the absolute extendability constant of \(X\); see \cite{MR2129708} for more information.
+A positive answer to Question~\ref{qe:question-1} leads directly to a quantitative version of the Lang--Schlichenmaier Lipschitz extension theorem \cite{MR2200122}.
+In fact, in this case one can use a result of Lee and Naor (see \cite[Theorem 1.7]{MR2129708}) to prove that \(\textrm{ae}(X)\ \lesssim D_n (c+1) (n+1)^2\) whenever \(X\) is complete and has Nagata dimension \(\leq n\) with constant~\(c\).
+Here, we use \(\textrm{ae}(X)\) to denote the absolute extendability constant of \(X\); see \cite{MR2129708} for more information.